quotient-im/libQuotient/CONTRIBUTING.md

 ### Automated tests

-There's no testing framework as of now; either Catch or QTest or both will be used eventually (PRs welcome, just don't expect a quick merge of one - we'll hunt you down to actually write some tests first :-D ).
+There's no testing framework as of now; either Catch or QTest or both will be used eventually.
+However, as a stopgap measure, qmc-example is used for end-to-end testing; so please add another private slot and call it from `QMCTest::doTests()` whenever you add new function worth it.
+PRs to set up a proper testing appliance instead are very welcome (make sure to migrate tests from qmc-example though).

 ### Security, privacy, and performance